ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 }
 ```

-The new version of filtering does not only have a new look and feel at the API level, but also comes with lots of changes to the Hot Chocolate core.
-The data package is now completely separated from the core and no internal APIs are used.
+The new version of filtering does not only have a new look and feel at the API level but also comes with lots of changes to the Hot Chocolate core.
+The data package is now completely separated from the core, and no internal APIs are used.
 Like most of the things in Hot Chocolate, filtering can roughly be broken down into two parts.
 Schema building and execution.
-Something we really focused on are the new conventions.
+Something we focused on is the new conventions.
 The goal was to make it easier for users to extend the capabilities of filtering.
-It is a lot easier to create custom filters and providers now.
+It is now a lot easier to create custom filters and providers to add new functionality.
 Both schema building and execution are configurable with conventions.

 # Schema Building

 Filtering has dedicated input types. `FilterInputType` and `FilterInputType<T>` are extensions of the normal `InputObjectType`.
 Both filter input types have a similar interface to the normal input type.
-In addition to `Name`, `Description`, `Directive` et al, there are a couple new methods.
+In addition to `Name`, `Description`, `Directive`, there are a couple of specific descriptors to describe filter capabilities.
 You can specify fields and operations.
 There is also `AllowOr` and `AllowAnd`.
 These two add the special fields needed for these operations.
 The `FilterInputType` uses the convention for naming and inference of properties.
-Similar to the scalar registration on the schema builder, operation types can be bound on the filter convention.
+Like the scalar registration on the schema builder, operation types can be bound on the filter convention.

 # Execution